TommasoBelluzzo/MacroUO/README.md

 While a preset is selected in the dropdown menu:
 * changing the `Macro` panel settings  modifies the active preset;
-* pushing `F2` opens up a dialog that allows to rename the active preset (the name must be unique and only alphanumeric characters separated by a single white-space character are accepted).
+* pushing `F2` opens up a dialog that allows to rename the active preset (the name must be unique and composed of alphanumeric characters separated by single white-space character).

+#### Buttons

+On the bottom of the window there are three buttons.
+The `Start` button tells MacroUO to activate the process that executes the specified macro on the target client, while the `Stop` button interrupts it.
+The `Collapse` button reduces the MacroUO window size, while the `Expand` button restores it.

+#### Options

+Two different interface options can be toggled on and off through the menu bar.
+The `TopMost` option forces the MacroUO window to overlap all the other windows, even when it's not active.
+The `Transparency` option makes the MacroUO window slightly transparent.

 ### Code